How to Maintain Lab Homogenizer Shaft Bearings

 Here’s a peek inside homogenizer shafts: We’ll cover signals and suggested maintenance steps later in this post.

-Critical components of a lab homogenizer shaft bearings are out of sight.
-They are situated in the tube connecting the homogenizer drive motor to the generator comprised of a rotor-stator assembly that does the work.
+As noted above, critical components of a lab homogenizer shaft bearings are out of sight.
+They are situated in the tube connecting the homogenizer drive motor housing to the generator comprised of a rotor-stator assembly that does the work.